 The associated symptoms of a problem confuse when trying to directly and specifically describe an issue.
 Jumping to the solutions too quickly may also hinder you from making an effective problem statement.
 To combat this confusion, especially when dealing with a problem that has meandered into causing multiple issues, do not end your research until you have confirmed and established the root cause.
 Once you establish this, ensure you have a profound understanding of the status quo.

 Blame is a natural reflex when afflicted with a problem.
-However, refrain from subjectively placing blame on your causes you discover.
-State the reason for the problem in a detailed straightforward, and concise manner at the beginning of your problem statement.
+However, refrain from subjectively placing blame on the causes you discover.
+State the reason for the problem in a detailed straightforward, and concise manner at the beginning of your statement of the problem.

 Frequently Asked Questions (FAQs)